knjain/MERN-Social-Media-backend-Twitter-Instagram-Reddit/README.md

 Programmed 40+ Rest APIs to handle the different functionalities and tested them using Postman.

-I you are wondering why this project has only 1 or 2 commits, it is becasue this is a clone of my original project which i cannot keep public duw to security,NDA and client confidentiality.
+I you are wondering why this project has only 1 or 2 commits, it is becasue this is a clone of my original project which I cannot keep public due to security,NDA and client confidentiality.
 Thanks for understanding.